ChrisMalnick/Noise-and-Flow-Demo/README.md

 ![Noise and Flow Demo](/Media/Noise_and_Flow_Demo.gif "Noise and Flow Demo")

-Below are some examples of different applications utilizing the same principles demonstrated in this program.
+Below are some examples of different applications I created that utilize the same principles demonstrated in this program.

-The following images were produced by an OpenGL based application featuring particles whose colors vary over time as well as different functions for transforming the flow field and influencing the particle behavior.
+The following screenshots are of an OpenGL based application featuring particles whose colors vary over time as well as different functions for transforming the flow field and influencing the particle behavior.

 ![2D Flow](/Media/2D_Flow_1.png "2D Flow")
 ![2D Flow](/Media/2D_Flow_2.png "2D Flow")